Post

 Engine

-• Description/Symptoms: Loss of power, excessive black smoke, whistling sounds from the turbocharger
+• Description/Symptoms: Lack of power, excessive black smoke, whistling or screeching noises from the engine bay, and potential for the engine to go into “limp mode.”

 • Recalls: None Found